-It should be lastly noted that, following the recommendations arisen from a previous board review and the similar initiative carried out in 2016, in 2018 an ad hoc survey on the corporate climate has been carried out, which involved the Company's and the Group's entire work-force, with a significant participation rate (over 86%).
+Lastly, it is reminded that, following the recommendations arisen from a previous board review and the similar initiative carried out in 2016, in 2018 an ad hoc survey on the corporate climate has been carried out, which involved the Company's and the Group's entire work-force, with a significant participation rate (over 86%).
 This survey was meant to measure both how much some essential aspects of the company's strategy are shared by the work-force and how some particularly relevant indicators of the working conditions are perceived.
-A preliminary analysis of the answers to the survey has shown a significant consent within the company on the several aspects of the corporate climate survey and an improvement of the indicators compared to 2016.
-A more detailed analysis is currently ongoing and, once completed, it will constitute the basis for a detailed action plan produced to satisfy the needs emerged.
+The answers to the survey have shown a significant consent within the company on the several aspects of the corporate climate survey and an improvement of the indicators compared to 2016.
+During 2019, an action plan was defined at an overall Group level, as well as specific action plans for individual holding functions, business lines and geographical areas, through which the main needs that emerged from the climate survey (concerning, for example, meritocracy, personal development and work-life balance) were met.